grapheneaffiliate/Theory_of_Everything/README.md

-Full Description for Publication:

-Title: A Complete Geometric Derivation of the Fine Structure Constant from M-Theory Compactification
+A Complete Geometric Derivation of the Fine Structure Constant from M-Theory Compactification

 Author: Timothy McGirl, Independent Researcher, Manassas, Virginia, USA